fiann/jshub-core/website/help/testing.markdown

 </pre>

 Above is a minimal *hPage* microformat HTML section, along with a test to assert that the value found by the jsHub javascript code matches that declared in the page.

-**Note:** The existing test pages are designed to allow for easy reuse of test cases however be aware that the most common problem likely to be encountered is the correct use of **trailing commas** after test method declarations, especially in IE.

 ### Advanced test page details